Three preparators carefully install a panel painting by Tommaso del Mazza.

 I recently accompanied Anne during a reinstallation of two works of art in the East Pavilion at the Getty Center (Gallery E204): Bathsheba After the Bath and The Satyr and the Peasant Family, both by the famous Dutch artist Jan Steen.

 Anne chose the placement of the artworks based on their style, date, and composition.
 She also evaluated the space between them and their hanging height.
-As she explained to me, it’s important to create a coherent, sound space that not only looks elegant but also showcases the history of 17th-century Dutch paintings within the Getty collection.
+As she explained to me, it’s important to create a coherent, sound space that not only looks elegant but also showcases the history of seventeenth-century Dutch paintings within the Getty collection.

 Four people in a museum gallery look at small, darkly colored paintings by Dutch artists arrayed on a wall

-Gallery of 17th-century Dutch paintings at the Getty Center (E204) after the reinstallation of Bathsheba After the Bath by Jan Steen (far left).
+Gallery of seventeenth-century Dutch paintings at the Getty Center (E204) after the reinstallation of Bathsheba After the Bath by Jan Steen (far left).
 Hanging on the same wall are The Alchemist (second from left), The Drawing Lesson (third from left), and The Return from the Hunt (far right).

 On the facing wall in Gallery E204 hangs Jan Steen’s The Satyr and the Peasant Family.
 At left is Philips Koninck’s Panoramic Landscape.